JuanVaquiro/JuanVaquiro/README.md

 - 🔭 I’m currently working on ...
 Not working
 - 🌱 I’m currently learning ...
 React and JavaScript
 - 🤔 I’m looking for help with ...
 Next.js
-- 😄 Nickname: kayzin, soFA
+- 😄 Nickname: kayzin, sofadev

 <br/>